rarezhang/sorting_algorithms/README.md

 ## radix sort
-- non-comparative integer sorting algorithm.
+- non-comparative integer sorting algorithm. do digit by digit sort starting from least significant digit to most significant digit.
+Radix sort uses counting sort as a subroutine to sort.
     + Data structure: Array
     + Worst-case performance: O((n+b) * logb(k))
     + Average performance: O(d*(n+b)) time where b is the base for representing numbers